 The worker was on the track when he was hit by a forerunning sled, just before the start of Thursday's two-man bobsled training.

 Olympic officials said he broke both legs and may have a concussion.

 "That is different.
 It's a worker being in the braking zone of the bob and we do not know why he was there in this zone.
-This you cannot compare with any incident with an athlete," said Bach.
+This you cannot compare with any incident with an athlete."

-After six days of competition in Sochi, Norway leads in the overall medal count with 13, followed by the United States and the Netherlands with 12.
-Russia has 11, and Canada and Germany have 10 each.
+Through five of the six medal events Thursday, Norway leads in the overall medal count with 13, followed by the United States and the Netherlands with 12.
+Canada and Russia have 10.
+Germany has the most gold medals with six.

 There are 98 medal events at the Sochi Games, 12 more than in Vancouver in 2010.